redforth/NappuSakku/README.md

 - **Character profile text** under each fighter's name for personal play notes.
 - **Health-bar tick marks** at 10% intervals so you can see exact damage thresholds and CA timing.
 - **Modern control scheme supported.**
+- **SF6_Roster_Export.lua.** reads the current roster and saves it to a json file in 'Street Fighter 6\reframework\data'
 - ...and more.

 ---

 ## Automatic Roster Updates

-As of this release, new characters are picked up automatically — you don't need a code update from me when a new fighter drops.
+As of this release, new characters are picked up automatically — you don't need a code update from this repo or Nexus mods when a new fighter drops.

 Here's the flow:

-1. On game launch, the overlay script reads the current roster and writes it to a JSON file in `<SF6>\reframework\data\`.
+1. On game launch, a roster.lua the overlay script reads the current roster and writes it to a JSON file in `<SF6>\reframework\data\`.
 2. `server.py` and `index.html` read that roster on startup and adjust the Combo Editor and the web app's character page for any new characters.
 3. **Launch order matters:** start the game first, then start the web app, so the roster file is written before the web app reads it.
 4. Saving a combo in either the web app or the in-game editor creates the character's folder under `<SF6>\reframework\data\sf6_framedata\`.